OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

 .. _features_outofthebox:

-vOneCloud leverages the `functionality of OpenNebula <http://docs.opennebula.org/4.10/release_notes/release_notes/features.html>`__.
+vOneCloud leverages the :doc:`functionality of OpenNebula <release_notes/release_notes/features.html>`.
 The following features come preconfigured and can be used **out-of-the-box** with vOneCloud:

 * **Cloud User Interfaces**